Who We Are

 Community Vision is a collaborative partner in social justice and financial equity initiatives, providing nonprofits, small businesses, and social enterprises with strategic investment and guidance, to deepen their work, scale their impact, and strengthen our communities.

-Boesing began working professionally as a singer/actor in Minneapolis at the age of nine.
+Jennifer Boesing began working professionally as a singer/actor in Minneapolis at the age of nine.
 Before she graduated from high school, she had worked with multiple professional theaters and opera houses in Minneapolis.
 Boesing graduated from the Neighborhood Playhouse School of the Theater in New York City in 1993, and in 2002 she earned a master’s in music from the San Francisco Conservatory of Music.
-Boesing is the Producing Artistic Director of the Youth Musical Theater Company (YMTC.).
-In 2004, she assisted the company in forming a board and incorporating as a nonprofit.
+In 2004, she assisted Korsa Musical Theater (formerly known as Youth Musical Theater Company) in forming a board and incorporating as a nonprofit.
 Over the following two decades, she has continued to lead the company towards becoming the renowned, year-round training company it is today.
 Ten years ago, Boesing began gathering like-minded companies to create an unofficial coalition to work on finding and building a performance space they could use year-round.
-This group would go on to become the California Theatre Coalition.
+This group would go on to advance the California Theater Consortium project.

-Photographer Credits: Dave Weiland (YMTC), Cory Weaver (West Edge Opera), Natalia Perez (Berkeley Ballet Theater), Louis Bryant (Berkeley Symphony), YPSO Photo Archive
+Photographer Credits: Dave Weiland (Korsa Musical Theater), Cory Weaver (West Edge Opera), Natalia Perez (Berkeley Ballet Theater), Louis Bryant (Berkeley Symphony), YPSO Photo Archive

 what’s Next